aldumas/kb/ruby/topics.md

 Tricks
 - How to find where a method is coming from: puts obj.method(:method_name).owner.
 Also class.
 See what happens if it's a module method, singleton_class method.
+- Use Object#send to bypass visibility checks (use sparingly, useful for unit testing)

 Deconstructing pairs (and others) into block arguments.